Discrimination and Harassment

 Some examples of conduct that may constitute prohibited discrimination may include, but are not limited to:

-- Denying a person access to an educational program based on that person’s race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight or veteran’s status;
+- Denying a person access to an educational program based on that person’s race, color, national origin, age, marital status, disability, religion, height, weight or veteran’s status;

-- Denying raises, benefits, or promotions on the basis of a person’s race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight or veteran’s status;
+- Denying raises, benefits, or promotions on the basis of a person’s race, color, national origin, age, marital status, disability, religion, height, weight or veteran’s status;

-- Preventing any person from using University facilities or services because of that person’s race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight or veteran’s status;
+- Preventing any person from using University facilities or services because of that person’s race, color, national origin, age, marital status, disability, religion, height, weight or veteran’s status;

-- Instigating or allowing an environment that is unwelcoming or hostile based on a person’s race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight or veteran’s status.
+- Instigating or allowing an environment that is unwelcoming or hostile based on a person’s race, color, national origin, age, marital status, disability, religion, height, weight or veteran’s status.

-Although discrimination and harassment described and prohibited by this policy include a wide range of behaviors, certain discriminatory conduct is addressed elsewhere.
-For example, sexual harassment is addressed in SPG 201.89-0 - Sexual Harassment.
+Although discrimination and harassment described and prohibited by this policy include a wide range of behaviors, certain conduct is not covered by this policy and is instead addressed elsewhere (e.g., SPG 201.96, SPG 601.89, and others).

-Prevention and Education.
 The University is committed to preventing and eliminating impermissible discrimination and harassment of students, faculty, and staff.
 To that end, this policy will be published on the University’s web site.
-Information regarding discrimination and this policy will be included in orientation materials for new students, faculty, and staff and made available in the Office of Institutional Equity and other appropriate locations on each campus.
+Information regarding discrimination and this policy will be included in orientation materials for new students, faculty, and staff and made available in the Equity, Civil Rights and Title XI Office ("ECRT") and other appropriate locations on each campus.
 In addition, appropriate educational sessions will be conducted by the University on an ongoing basis to (1) inform students, faculty, and staff about identifying and preventing discrimination and harassment and the problems they cause, (2) advise members of the University community about their rights and responsibilities under this policy, and (3) train personnel in the administration of this policy.